Anvil/kaioretry/docs/source/getting-started.rst

-You would be, then, well advised not to retry, on, say, a :py:class:`KeyError`, which would likely represent a flaw in your own code, like typo, or a valid answer you did not expect.
+You would be, then, well advised not to retry, on, say, a :py:class:`KeyError`, which would likely represent a flaw in your own code, like typo, or a (in)valid answer you did not expect.

 To achieve this, you would have to specify the exception class that will trigger another try, by using the `exceptions` parameter.